lubranoa/CS361-Portfolio-Project/README.md

 <!-- Skills Applied -->
 ## Skills Applied

+  - Developed a Python desktop application with a user-friendly interface using PySide6.

-  - Python programming with sockets and custom QWidget classes
+  - Implemented microservices architecture utilizing Python sockets for modular functionality.

-  - Microservices architecture design and implementation

-  - GUI implementation using PySide6 (Qt for Python)

-  - Using Agile methods to implement steps of the SDLC

-  - Application design via defining requirements and creating user stories

-  - Class modeling using Unified Modeling Language and Sequence Diagrams

-  - UI/UX Design via paper prototyping and cognitive style heuristics

-  - Collaborative teamwork in a software engineering project
+  - Applied Agile methodologies, including sprints and task management with Asana, to ensure timely delivery and adaptability.

+  - Collaborated with team members to design and integrate individual microservices into the main application.

-  - Code evaluation and refactoring
+  - Conducted code evaluation and refactoring to maintain code quality and performance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>